H-R-Design/Udacity-FEND-Classic-Arcade-Game/README.md

 The goal is to reach the water without colliding with the bugs.
 If you collide with a bug you will automatically move back to starting position.
 Good luck!

-play the game online here:
+Play the game online here:
 https://h-r-design.github.io/Udacity-FEND-Classic-Arcade-Game/